zephyrproject-rtos/actions_sandbox/README.md

-# actions_sandbox
+# Actions Sandbox

-A sandbox for testing GH Actions
+A sandbox for testing GH Actions.